Protecting Your Work Online

 Make it lossy.

-If you’re a photographer, don’t upload your high resolution original.
-Use Adobe Photoshop or a similar application to create a low resolution version for public display on the Web.
+If you’re a photographer, don’t upload your high-resolution original.
+Use your favorite image editor to create a low-resolution version for public display on the Web.
 A 600 x 400 pixel image will obviously be less suitable for printing than a 3456 x 2304 pixel image.
 Additionally, should you decide to use a watermark, it will be more difficult to crop out at a lower resolution.

 JavaScript and other browser-based solutions to this problem don’t exist.